Artisan Crafted Yarn Bowls for Knitting & Crochet

 How Big Is That Yarn Bowl?

-Our biggest marketing challenge is helping yarn lovers imagine just how big our XXL-Jumbo Yarn Bowls actually are when just looking at tiny photos and reading dimensions.
-Here's a few tips to to help you make the right choice as you navigate through the five general sizes offered.
+Our biggest marketing challenge is helping yarn lovers imagine just how big our XXL - JUMBO Yarn Bowls are when just looking at tiny photos and reading dimensions.
+Here are a few tips to help you make the right choice as you navigate through the five general sizes offered.

-The first dimension listed is the diameter of the bowl; measured (in inches) across the center from one side to the other out (outside edges; see photo).
-Depth of the bowl is the second measurement listed from the top rim to the base (where it sits on the table).
+The first dimension listed is the diameter of the bowl, measured in inches across the center from one side to the other (outside edges; see photo).
+The depth of the bowl is the second measurement listed, from the top rim to the base (where it sits on the table).

-The diameter is what we usually use to determine the size/category of a #HeckathornYarnBowl.
-To keep things simple we use these standard bowl measurements knowing that the circumference is a much more impressive figure.
+We usually use the diameter to determine the size/category of a #HeckathornYarnBowl.
+We use these standard bowl measurements to keep things simple, knowing that the circumference is a much more impressive figure.

 Picture